benjamshu/langdev/jsv/osv/0010/README.md

 4. Otherwise, the consonant is devoiced.

 Note that these rules are somewhat flexible, especially when dealing with affixes.

+####  harmonization

+Words are now harmonized according to the polarity of their stressed syllable.
+Before harmonization, positive vowels are iotized where possible.
+Words whose stressed syllable is neutral are not harmonized.

 ## Orthography: ##